Skip to main content

 Before starting, make sure you have:

-- A MoltFlow account — API keys are available on all plans (Free, Growth, Business).
+• A MoltFlow account — Available on all plans (Free, Starter, Pro, Business).
 Sign up here if you don't have an account yet.

-- Claude.ai web account — No installation needed, use the remote gateway
+• Claude.ai web account — No installation needed

 Why Claude + MoltFlow?